How to Become a Successful Salesforce AdministratorSalesforce

 In short, there’s a lot of communicating to be done!
-For example, if you’re proposing a new solution, you’ll have to be able to explain the benefits of it in a way that everyone can understand.
+For example, if you’re proposing a new solution, you’ll have to be able to explain its benefits in a way that everyone can understand.
 And the same goes for updating historic processes or tools that are no longer needed – communication is key to any successful Salesforce project.
 There are plenty of great online courses to help you improve your communication skills.

 A little time and a little patience

 Becoming a Salesforce Administrator may take a little time.
 While many Salesforce Administrators got into the role because someone in a business needed to learn to support their new Salesforce implementation if you’re training to become a Salesforce Administrator on your own, it may take a little more time.

 Generally, it takes an absolute minimum of 4-6 weeks to earn a new Salesforce certification, but it can take a bit longer if – for example – it is your first time taking one.
 If it’s your first attempt at your first cert, it could potentially take up to 8-10 weeks of learning at a pretty intensive rate!